QubesOS/qubes-doc/user/troubleshooting/installation-troubleshooting.md

 If this solves the issue, it confirms the PCI card is incompatible with Qubes.
 In this case, you may want to consider replacing it with a network card of a different brand.
 Broadcom cards are notoriously problematic with Qubes.

+## "Unsupported Hardware Detected" error ##

+During Qubes installation, you may come across the error message which reads "Unsupported Hardware Detected.
+Missing features: IOMMU/VT-d/AMD-Vi, Interrupt Remapping.
+Without these features, Qubes OS will not function normally".

+This error message indicates that IOMMU-virtualization hasn’t been activated in the BIOS.
+Return to the [hardware requirements][hardware-reqs] section to learn how to activate it.
+If the setting is not configured correctly, it means that your hardware won’t be able to leverage some Qubes security features, such as a strict isolation of the networking and USB hardware.

+[hardware-reqs]: /doc/installation-guide/#hardware-requirements